Essential Guide to the Post-Graduation Work Permit (PGWP) in Canada

 ✅Program Duration

-You completed an academic program of at least 8 months (or 900 hours if in Quebec) at a PGWP‑eligible Designated Learning Institution (DLI) that’s approved by the Canadian government to host international students.
+You completed an academic program of at least 8 months (or 900 hours if in Quebec) at a Designated Learning Institution (DLI) that’s approved by the Canadian government to host international students.

-Note that our office never recommends that an international student complete only an 8 month program of studies.
+Note that our office never recommends only an 8 month program of studies.
 If you are going to make the investment to study in Canada, we recommend that you study a minimum of a 2 year program, so that you can obtain a 3 year post graduation work permit.
 Getting a 1 year PGWP because you studied less than 2 years does not help you in any way - as it's not usually long enough to qualify for PR or even to obtain 1 year of Canadian work experience.

 What Is a Designated Learning Institution (DLI)?

-Not all schools in Canada are DLIs — and not all DLIs offer programs that make you eligible for a PGWP.
-So it's important to
+Not all schools in Canada are DLIs — and not all DLIs offer programs that make you eligible for a post graduation work permit.
+So it's important to double-check your school and program before you apply.

 What Program Types Qualify for a PGWP?